 - Teresa from Exiern has genuinely meant well, but is the designated antagonist due to her being a(n unwitting) racist snob.
-It is a good job she is though because otherwise having our hero(ine) make unfounded accusations of pedophilia towards her and verbally bully her simply because she enjoys being an attractive woman, while our hero is all mopey about it, could have been a real moment of Moral Dissonance.
+It is a good job she is though because otherwise having our hero(ine) make unfounded accusations of pedophilia towards her and verbally bully her simply because she enjoys being an attractive woman, while our hero is all mopey about it.

 - Gargoyles has Oberon, who merely tries to reclaim Avalon from a gargoyle clan that has taken up residence in his absence.
 One of the squatters even notes that he's within his rights to do so, but her concerns are quickly dismissed.
 (As stated in a creator commentary, "good thing our heroes are sympathetic and Oberon isn't".)
 Of course, then he tries to take Xanatos' baby son a few episodes later and the "Villainy-Free" part goes out the window.
 He's still more Chaotic Neutral than anything else, though.

 - Looney Tunes: